coala/documentation/Users/Glob_Patterns.rst

 ~~~~~~~~~

     Matches any character in seq.
 Cannot be empty.
 Any special character
-    looses its special meaning in a set.
+    loses its special meaning in a set.

 Opening and closing brackets can be part of a set, although closing
 brackets have to be placed at the first position.